 It is often more comfortable to write when there is more text from the same writing visible, as this reduces memory load.
 A single text field stretched wide and long is not always convenient enough, so a couple of different text writing modes was prototyped for experimentation.
 The "sliced" one of those has been developed to feel neat to use.

 In this alternative text editing text is automatically split into several parts at the points where there subtitle is either bold, type of "Header 1" or type of "Header 2".
+Unlike in the picture, such a visual slicing can be done from primary and secondary points.
 This can be useful e.g. at the phase when one is just preparing to write something and want to keep a large amount of already written text quickly and visually presented.
 Also useful when there are lots of subtitles like e.g. in a writing that acts as a link directory.

 If images or other attachments have been attached to the writing, they remain unchanged on save, even if they are not displayed to indicate that they are attached to it.
 Just a reminder: attaching differs from including.
 The placeholders stay where they were if they aren't removed while editing text.